 MARGARET ROSE VENDRYES

 Margaret Rose Vendryes (1955 – 2022) established a successful studio practice enhanced by her scholarly engagement with African aesthetics and its intersection with popular black music and visual culture.

 Vendryes is The Department Chairperson; Director, Fine Arts Gallery, Associate Professor and Chair of Performing and Fine Arts at York College in New York.
 She is the author of Barthé, A Life in Sculpture (2008).
-Venfryes received a PhD in Art History from Princeton University, an MA in Art History from Tulane University and an AB in Fine Arts from Amherst College.
+Vendryes received a PhD in Art History from Princeton University, an MA in Art History from Tulane University and an AB in Fine Arts from Amherst College.

 The African Diva Project Side A

-Each square canvas in my %African Diva Projec%t is modeled after a 12-inch LP album cover featuring a portrait of a popular black female soloist.
+Each square canvas in my %African Diva Project%t is modeled after a 12-inch LP album cover featuring a portrait of a popular black female soloist.
 Every Diva wears an African mask, chosen for its character and/or aesthetic compatibility to her image.
 The mask is painted on paper and applied to the canvas.
 In Africa, masks (many depicting powerful female deities or ancestors) are worn almost exclusively by men.
 I give these dynamic female performers agency and protection replacing their psychological mask with a literal one.
 Songs – messages that once rose out of vinyl channels like black magic – are inscribed in the space that surrounds them.
 The series includes 33 1/3 paintings.

 The African Diva Project Side B